josdejong/mathjs/README.md

     npm run build

-This will build the library math.js and math.min.js from the source files and put them in the folder dist.
+This will build ESM output, CommonJS output, and the bundle math.js from the source files and put them in the folder lib.

 ## Test